aitezera/dracord/README.md

 > Do not expect some features to work correctly or to be implemented at all.

-## Current Features
+## Features
-- Access to user's friends, guilds, channels, and messages
+- [x] Access to user's friends, guilds, channels, and messages
-- Error handling for various HTTP status codes
+- [x] Error handling for various HTTP status codes

 ## Planned Features
 > [!CAUTION]